groboclown/fonzrecon/docs/rest-api.md

 ## POST `api/v1/aaays`

 Create a new award.
-The award will be given by the currently authenticated user, or the bot acting as a user.
+The award will be given by the currently authenticated user, or the user requested from a bot.

 **Access**: all authenticated users.